arunim1/sophos-desktop/README.md

 ## Installation

 1. Clone this repository
-2. Open `SophosScreenshot.xcodeproj` in Xcode
+2. Open `SophosDesktop.xcodeproj` in Xcode
 3. Build and run the project

 ## Requirements